 Cons – Besides the hassle of contacting your local FFL to coordinate the purchase & transfer.
 Some FFL can charge up to $100 per item being transferred on top other expenses

 Local Gun Shop

-Pros – You support local business and often get superb customer service.
-You also get to touch, feel, and experience your parts before making a purchase.
+Pros – You support local businesses and get to know people in the firearm world.
+You also get to touch, feel, and experience the product before making a purchase.

 Cons – Gun shops don't generally carry tons of receiver parts unless you go to a store that does.
 Sometimes the local gun shop charge higher prices overall.